JManuelMK/CourseProject_Getting_and_CleaningData/README.md

 The file CodeBook.md contains the code and similar explanations as in run_analyisis.R but it is markdown format.

 ## Results
 The text files are the output files to complete the assignment.
+The file AverageVariables_ByActivity_and_Subject.txt is the tidy data set.